Prasanna (Sonny) Tambe

 Abstract: This paper uses deep learning and natural language processing (NLP) methods on the US patent corpus to evaluate their predictive power in estimating two measures of patent value: (i) investor reaction to patent announcements as measured in Kogan et al., 2017 and (ii) forward citations.
 While forward citations have traditionally been used as measures of economic value in the literature, their utility is mainly retrospective.
 Contemporaneous predictions of patent value, as embodied in investor reactions to patent grants, can be important for managers and policy-makers for prospective decision making.
 We compare the prediction performance of models using the structured features of the patent (number of citations, technology class, etc.) to deep learning and NLP methods.
 Relative to linear regression models using the same features, deep learning models reduce mean absolute error (MAE) by approximately 32%.
 Incorporating patent text further lowers the MAE by 13%.

-• Prasanna Tambe, Lorin M. Hitt, Daniel Rock, Erik Brynjolfsson (Working), Digital Capital and Superstar Firms.
+• Prasanna Tambe, Lorin M. Hitt, Daniel Rock, Erik Brynjolfsson (Under Review), Digital Capital and Superstar Firms.

 Abstract: General purpose technologies like information technology typically require complementary firm-specific human and organizational investments to create value.
 These complementary investments produce a form of capital, which we call Information technology-related intangible capital ("ITIC'').
 An understanding of how the accumulation of ITIC contributes to economic growth and differences among firms has been hindered by the lack of measures of the stock of ITIC.
 We use a new, extended firm-level panel on IT labor investments along with Hall’s Quantity Revelation Theorem to construct measures of both the prices and quantities of ITIC over the last thirty years.
 We find that 1) prices vary significantly for ITIC, 2) significant quantities of ITIC have been accumulating since the 1990s, with ITIC accounting for at least 25% of firms’ assets by the end of our panel, 3) that it has disproportionately accumulated in small subset of high-value, superstar firms, and 4) that the accumulation of ITIC predicts future productivity.